Analytic tangent cones of admissible Hermitian-Yang-Mills connections: Introduction

 This article is a continuation of \cite{CS1} on studying tangent cones of (isolated) singularities of admissible Hermitian-Yang-Mills connections.
 The goals are the following \begin{itemize} \item Remove a technical assumption in the main theorem in \cite{CS1} by using a \emph{different} argument; \item Study a \emph{stronger} notion of analytic tangent cones by including the information on the analytic bubbling sets; \item Give an algebro-geometric characterization of the bubbling sets. \end{itemize}

 Now we recall the main set-up, following \cite{CS1}.
-Let $B=\{|z|<1\}\subset \C^n$ be the unit ball endowed with the standard flat K\"ahler metric $\omega_0$ and let $A$ be an admissible Hermitian-Yang-Mills connection on $B$.
+Let $B=\{|z|<1\}\subset \C^n$ be the unit ball endowed with a smooth K\"ahler metric $\omega=\omega_0+O(|z|^2)$ (where $\omega_0=\sqrt{-1}\p\bp |z|^2$ is the standard flat metric) and let $A$ be an admissible Hermitian-Yang-Mills connection on $B$.
 Then $A$ defines a reflexive sheaf $\mathcal E$ over $B$.
 In this paper we always assume $0$ is an isolated singular point of $A$.
 Our goal is to understand the infinitesimal structure of $A$ near $0$ in terms of the complex/algebraic geometric information on the stalk of $\mathcal E$ at $0$.
 Loosely speaking we are searching for an \emph{analytic/algebraic} correspondence, which can be viewed as a \emph{local} analogue of the well-known Donaldson-Uhlenbeck-Yau theorem.

 From the analytic point of view, we can take \emph{analytic tangent cones} of $A$ at $0$, which are defined as follows.
 Let $\lambda: z\mapsto \lambda z$ be the rescaling map on $\C^n$.
-Then by Uhlenbeck's compactness result (\cite{ Nakajima,Tian, UY}), we know as $\lambda\rightarrow 0$, by passing to a subsequence, the rescaled sequence of connections $A_\lambda:=\lambda^*A$ converge to a smooth Hermitian-Yang-Mills connection $A_\infty$ on $\C^n_*\setminus \Sigma$.
+Then by Uhlenbeck's compactness result (\cite{ Nakajima,Tian, UY}), we know as $\lambda\rightarrow 0$, by passing to a subsequence and applying gauge transforms, the rescaled sequence of connections $A_\lambda:=\lambda^*A$ converge to a smooth Hermitian-Yang-Mills connection $A_\infty$ on $\C^n_*\setminus \Sigma$.
 Here $\C^n_*:=\C^n\setminus\{0\}$, and $\Sigma$ is a closed subset of $\C^n_*$ that has locally finite Hausdorff codimension four measure, and we may assume $\Sigma$ is exactly the set where the convergence is not smooth.
 We call $\Sigma$ the \emph{analytic bubbling set}\footnote{For our purpose in this paper we will always remove the point $0$ and we only consider the convergence of \emph{smooth} connections, locally away from $0$, so that we can directly use the Uhlenbeck convergence theory.
 In general one could try to understand the bubbling set of a sequence of \emph{admissible} Hermitian-Yang-Mills connections, which we leave for future study.}.
-By Bando-Siu \cite{BS}, $A_\infty$ extends to an admissible Hermitian-Yang-Mills connection on $\C^n$ and it defines a reflexive sheaf $\E_\infty$ on $\C^n$.
+By Bando-Siu \cite{BS}, $A_\infty$ extends to an admissible Hermitian-Yang-Mills connection on $(\C^n, \omega_0)$ and it defines a reflexive sheaf $\E_\infty$ on $\C^n$.
 By \cite{Tian} (see also the discussion in Section 2), passing to a further subsequence we may assume the Yang-Mills energy of $A_\lambda$ weakly converges to a limit Radon measure $\mu$ on $\C^n$.
 Write